-The first informal drop in session will be held on:
+The informal drop in sessions will be held on:

-The drop in session is free and we would be grateful if you could call our team on 01625 434 696 if you wish to attend.
+The drop in sessions are free and we would be grateful if you could call our team on 01625 434 696 if you wish to attend.

-If you are affected by HS2 or any other infrastructure scheme then please contact Michael Brighouse or Leyla Green on 01625 434 696 or you can email firstname.lastname@example.org or email@example.com.
+If you are affected by HS2 or any other infrastructure scheme then please contact Michael Brighouse on 01625 434 696 or you can email firstname.lastname@example.org.

 As part of The Brown Rural Partnerhsip's commitment to continual improvement we are delighted to announce that we have recently achieved ISO 9001:2015, the flagship quality management system standard.
 The standard has been achieved across all of the firms services and certified by Alcumus ISOQAR, a certification body accredited by United Kingdom Accreditation Services (UKAS).